LE-428/spopro/README.md

 Request your Spotify extended streaming history (from [here](https://www.spotify.com/us/account/privacy/)) and take a look at your favorite songs, albums etc.

 It is recommended to begin with `getting_started.r`.
-This will guide you through the process of importing your data and settings up the API connection (optional) and you can try out the functions (from the `Functions` folder).
+This will guide you through the process of importing your data and setting up the API connection (optional) and you can try out the functions (from the `Functions` folder).

 You can also directly upload your .json files and get an overview here: <https://lebot.shinyapps.io/spotify/>